una/una.github.io/_posts/2014-10-21-keyboard-ninja.md

 ## The Sticky Note Method

-If you want to become a keyboard ninja, try putting a sticky note (or two) on the top of your trackpad.
+<a class="twitter-share">If you want to become a keyboard ninja, try putting a sticky note (or two) on the top of your trackpad.</a>

 Why? because a few things:

 1. It will remind you not to use it, causing you to Google alternative navigation flows (you'll learn a lot this way)
 2. You can still easily access the trackpad by simply lifting the sticky note from below or on the edge (where you'd be accessing it anyway)